-Paris to Brussels by regional train
+Paris to Brussels by Regional Train

 Top 3 stops from Paris to Brussels

 I wandered into town towards the old city, having no idea what to expect of Amiens.
-Sometimes I like arriving in new cities without doing any research.
+It often feels good to arrive in a city that you haven’t researched in advance.
 It’s like going to a movie without reading a review, free of any expectations.
-Amiens I was familiar with from World War I history books, and I knew something about its cathedral.
-As it turns out, the gothic cathedral of Amiens is as impressive as the Notre Dame in Paris, but without the crowds.
-I walked around some more of the city before heading back to the station, already pleased with myself that I had taken the regional train and visited a place I would have missed on the high-speed train.
+I was somewhat familiar with Amiens from my World War I history books, and I knew its cathedral was supposed to be a highlight.
+As it turns out, the gothic cathedral of Amiens is at least as impressive as the Notre Dame in Paris, but without the crowds.
+I walked around the city some more before heading back to the station, already pleased with myself that I had taken the regional train and visited a place I would have missed when traveling by high-speed train.

 Arriving in Brussels

 Once you’ve reached Belgium, getting to Brussels is easy work.
 I checked into my hostel and made my way to Brussels’ Grote Markt.
 I had been here before, but this town square is among the grandest in Europe, and it never fails to blow my mind.
 While admiring the old guild houses, I thought back to the start of my day in Paris.
 Since breakfast, I had seen 4 different cities using 4 regional trains.
 It was so surprisingly simple!

 I left Paris around 9 a.m. and got to Brussels around 6.30 p.m., with a total travel time of about 4 hours.
 Even though the direct high-speed train takes less than 1.5 hours, taking the regional train allowed me to see so much more, and in just one day!
 Who knows, a place you have never heard of might soon become your new favorite city.